notperry1/JoinLeave/README.md

-# JoinLeave
+# Join Leave
-Small plugin to change the join leave message format.
+Simple Plugin that changes the colour of the join and leave messages to gray and prints purple message for player that join for the first time.

-1.16.1 Paper
+1.16+ Paper